-As a patient advocate, take the opportunity to educate patients on the importance of screening for type 2 diabetes 4 to 12 weeks postpartum.
+As a patient advocate, nurses and other healthcare providers can take the opportunity to educate patients on the importance of screening for type 2 diabetes 4 to 12 weeks postpartum.
 Explain that early detection and treatment of type 2 diabetes is strongly associated with fewer and less severe complications.
 If postpartum screening reveals that a patient has impaired glucose tolerance, advise that she have ongoing blood glucose tests at regular intervals for early detection of type 2 diabetes.